We've faced this before so what have we learned?

 One day in 1918, a young boy was playing on a swing in a Kansas town.

-Suddenly, he stopped as his head was throbbed from a headache and he sweated with a fever.
+Suddenly, he stopped as his head throbbed from a headache and he sweated with a fever.

 His mother took the boy into the house and put him to bed.
 She was worried about his fever and how he had weakened so quickly.
 Then came the coughing as her only son fought to breathe.
 She stayed by his bedside for days and tried to keep his sisters away.